enjikaka/audio-visualiser/README.md

 | Attribute | Description |
 | --- | --- |
 | `color` | Sets the color of the visual. |

+## Usage

+Install audio-visualiser via npm or import it in your ES module supported browser with `import 'https://unpkg.com/audio-visualiser?module';`

+Create an AnalyserNode and connect it to <audio-visualier> by calling the setter `analyser` on the instance of the custom element. `document.querySelector('audio-visualiser').analyser = yourAnalyserNode;`.
+For a little live demo of this you can check out https://enjikaka.github.io/audio-visualiser/.
+Open dev tools or view-source to see how the <audio> tag is set up to the analyser via createMediaElementSource.